LOST-STATS/lost-stats.github.io/Data_Manipulation/Regular_Expressions.md

 ## R

 In R, we can write our Regular expressions using the base R functions or with the stringr package functions.
+[RegExplain](https://www.garrickadenbuie.com/project/regexplain/) is an RStudio addin for regular expressions.
+Regular expressions can be tricky at times, and RegExplain can help make it easier.
+RegExplain will allow you to build your regular expressions interactively.

 First, we can write a regular expression using the base R functions.
 Additional [Resources](https://github.com/STAT545-UBC/STAT545-UBC-original-website/blob/master/block022_regular-expression.md) on Regex, string functions, and syntax.
 We can use the grep() function to identify filenames, for example.
 If we set the argument ``` value = TRUE ```, ``` grep() ``` returns the matches, while ``` value = FALSE ``` returns their indices. ``` grepl() ``` is a similar function but returns a logical vector.
 Including ``` ignore.case = TRUE ``` ignores case sensitivity.
 Some special characters in R cannot be directly coded in a string (i.e `'`), so we have to "escape" the single quote in the pattern, by preceding it with `\` .